 Chilliwack is a Canadian city that is located in British Columbia.
 It is the 7th largest city by population in the province.
 The city was originally founded in 1873 and was incorporated as a city in 1908.
 Its history was centered on agriculture, but now it is a thriving city that also has many outdoor activities for residents and visitors to enjoy.
 The city has a population of 83,788.

 City Size and Population Density

-The city’s total area is just over 101 square miles, giving it a population density of just 829 inhabitants per square mile.
+The city’s total area is just over 101 square miles, giving it a population density of only 829 inhabitants per square mile.
 The larger metro area has a population of over 101,000.

-Breaking down the population by ethnic origin shows that the city is home to a visible minority population of South Asians, Chinese, Blacks, Filipinos, Latin Americas and Koreans, to name a few.
+Breaking down the population by ethnic origin shows that the city is home to a visible minority population of South Asians, Chinese, Blacks, Filipinos, Latin Americas, and Koreans, to name a few.
 The total minority population makes up 4.8% of the total population.
-There is also a population of Aborigines that makes up over 8% of the population.
+There is also a population of Aborigines that makeup over 8% of the population.
 The majority of residents in Chilliwack – over 80% -- are of European origins.

 Chilliwack Population Growth